caomenglong1/measurement-kit/include/measurement_kit/README.md

 }
 ```

-- `"measurement_error"`: emitted when a measurement fail, so that the app
+- `"MEASUREMENT_ERROR"`: emitted when a measurement fail, so that the app
    can perhaps update its UI accordingly.
 The JSON is described below.
 Note
    that, especially for censorship events, there can possibly be several
    events like this emitted.
 While it is true that you can parse the